A small and vigorous black hole in the early Universe: Abstract

-Within this context, we have performed an extensive analysis of the spectrum of GN-z11, an exceptionally luminous galaxy at z=10.6.
-Initially detected with the Hubble Space Telescope \citep{bouwens+2010, oesch+2014, oesch_remarkably_2016}, this is the brightest galaxy at z$>$10 in all HST fields (including the totality of the CANDELS fields and Frontier Fields)\citep{Oesch18}.
-Being three times more luminous than the characteristic luminosity of galaxies at z=7, if powered primarily by star formation, the implied density of luminous galaxies would be challenging to reconcile with many models of galaxy formation \citep{naidu_two_2022,finkelstein_ceers_2022,Mason23,Wilkins23}.

 GN-z11 was recently observed with JWST.
-The analysis of the NIRCam images revealed an unresolved nuclear component and a disk-like component with an extent of a few 100 pc \citep{tacchella_jades_2023}.
-The early analysis of the first NIRSpec spectrum was presented in \cite{bunker_jades_2023} and found to be consistent with star formation, although the presence of an AGN was not excluded.
-Here we explore the latter scenario by using a deeper spectrum of GN-z11 resulting from the combination of the previous observations and additional new data from the JADES survey.
+The analysis of the NIRCam images revealed an unresolved nuclear component and a disk-like component with a few 100 pc radius \citep{tacchella_jades_2023}.
+A first NIRSpec spectrum was presented in \cite{bunker_jades_2023} who found it to be consistent with star formation, although the presence of an AGN was not excluded.
+Here we explore the latter scenario by using a deeper spectrum of GN-z11.

-Fig.\ref{fig:spectra}a shows the detection of the [NeIV]$\lambda\lambda$2422,2444 doublet.
-As NeIV requires photons with energies higher than 63.5~eV, this line is an unambiguous AGN tracer \citep{Feltre16}, indeed it is commonly seen in AGN \citep{Terao22,Lefevre19} and not seen in star forming galaxies, not even those hosting the most extreme Wolf-Rayet stars \citep{Hainich14}.
+Fig.\ref{fig:spectra}a shows the detection of the [NeIV]$\lambda\lambda$2422,2424 doublet.
+As NeIV requires photons more energetic than 63.5~eV, this line is an unambiguous AGN tracer \citep{Feltre16,Terao22,Lefevre19} and not seen in star forming galaxies, not even those hosting Wolf-Rayet stars \citep{Hainich14}.

-We also detect the CII$^*\lambda$1335 fluorescent line (see Fig.\ref{fig:spectra_appendix} in the Methods).
-This line is commonly observed in AGN \citep{Vanden_Berk01,Wu22}.
-On the other hand, in star forming galaxies this line is generally totally undetected; when detected, is extremely faint and always associated with deep CII$\lambda$1334 resonant absorption \citep{berg+2022,Bosman19}, not seen in GN-z11.
+We also detect CII$^*\lambda$1335 emission (Fig.\ref{fig:spectra}e).
+This line is commonly observed in AGN \citep{Vanden_Berk01,Wu22,grazian+2020}.
+In star forming galaxies this line is generally totally undetected; when detected, is extremely faint and always associated with deep CII$\lambda$1334 resonant absorption \citep{berg+2022}, not seen in GN-z11.